-Customer-Tailored Solutions: Direct Technology’s 4 simple tips to boost customer service and amaze your clients
+Customer-Tailored Solutions: 4 simple customer service tips to amaze your clients

 In the past, the IT world had a reputation for putting progress before personality.
 We’ve come a long way, but there can still be a sense of distance between vendor and client.
 If there’s one thing we’ve learned in 20 years of serving public entities, it’s that it is imperative to focus on the human side of tech—to build a relationship with people, not faceless users.
 Customized solutions aren’t as effective if you don’t know exactly who, and what needs, you’re customizing for.

 When it comes to serving your customers with care and respect, little things make a big difference.
 Clients choose various vendors for a multitude of practical reasons, especially for government projects, where the procurement process is designed to create a level playing field.
 That said, any team you work for remembers the vendor partners that go above and beyond to accommodate and solve their needs.
 Though many people associate customer service with jam-packed call centers or holiday fruit baskets, the fact is that service is in the details—and there are simple, no-cost tweaks you can make to your processes that will help you take your client care to the next level.

 1. Be flexible with your customer’s schedule.
 It’s always tough to align your schedule and your client’s, especially if your client is in a different time zone, and sometimes procedure or unexpected budget constraints can cause a project to slow down or take a hiatus.
 Being willing to take the occasional 6:00am call, or thoroughly documenting the project during a slow period so that it’s simple to jump right back in, will go a long way in impressing your client.
 Remember that you’re all on the same team—the customer team you’re working with wants to successfully complete this project as much as you do.